maxvriel/in-vivo-muscle-strain/README.md

 ## Requirements

-- MATLAB 2023a with the Image Processing Toolbox
+- MATLAB with the Image Processing Toolbox (tested with Matlab 2023a)
 - [ISMRMRD](https://github.com/ismrmrd/ismrmrd/)
 - [elastix](https://elastix.dev/)

 Make sure the paths in `setup.m` are configured correctly.

+Note that there is a bug in the hdf5 library of Matlab 2025a and newer that can cause memory issues when loading multiple ISMRMRD files.

 ## Data